secure-systems-lab/lab-guidelines/on-boarding.md

 some exciting work with some very cool people, there are a few tasks you need to complete.

 **If you are an NYU student,**
-* Send Tara Hoey (tara.hoey@nyu.edu ), the Program Operations Administrator for the Center for Cybersecurity, a photocopy of the front and back of your NYU Student I.D.
+* Send Emerald Knox (emerald.knox@nyu.edu ), the Program Operations Administrator for the Center for Cybersecurity, a photocopy of the front and back of your NYU Student I.D.
-* Tara will add you to the SSL listserv, so you will be in the loop for events and news from Justin and from other lab members.
+* Emerald will add you to the SSL listserv, so you will be in the loop for events and news from Justin and from other lab members.
-* Stop by to see Tara in 10.043 at some point to  pick up your official NYU Center for Cybersecurity (CCS) hoodie.
+* Stop by to see Emerald in 10.043 at some point to  pick up your official NYU Center for Cybersecurity (CCS) hoodie.

 **If you are not an NYU Student,**
-* Send Tara (see e-mail above) the dates of your internship/appointment  (i.e. March 15 to August 15, 2017), as
+* Send Emerald (see e-mail above) the dates of your internship/appointment  (i.e. March 15 to August 15, 2017), as
 well as a copy of a picture ID (passport or license).
-* Complete an  "Access Request form" (which Tara will provide).
-With this information, Tara will be able to request an NYU net ID for you, allowing you to obtain an ID card that will give you access to the building.
+* Complete an  "Access Request form" (which Emerald will provide).
+With this information, Emerald will be able to request an NYU net ID for you, allowing you to obtain an ID card that will give you access to the building.
-* Pick up your CCS hoodie from Tara’s office.
+* Pick up your CCS hoodie from Emerald’s office.

 **For all new lab personnel,**
 So we can officially recognize you as part of the lab’s personnel, we want to include you on our Web site (https://ssl.engineering.nyu.edu/people).
 To do so, please provide a few short biographical details: